apmckinlay/insidesuneido/index.md

 A full check checks entire indexes (in parallel) i.e. that the keys in the index match the values in the data records, and that the indexes match each other in terms of number of records and checksum of record offsets.

 If checking fails for a given state, then we search backwards for a previous state.
 If no valid state can be found then the database is not repairable.

-## Indexes

-gSuneido btrees use [partial incremental encoding](https://thesoftwarelife.blogspot.com/2019/02/partial-incremental-encoding.html) which greatly reduces the size of the btrees compared to storing full keys.
-On average, less than 2 bytes per key are stored in the index.

-This is a tradeoff between complexity, read speed, and index size.
-More compact btrees means higher fanout which means faster lookups.
-However, insertion and deletion are more complex due to the encoding.

-When the server is stopped, all the indexes are stored in the btrees in the database file.
-However, while the server is running, indexes are "layered".
-In progress transactions store their updates as an "overlay" on the index.
-When a transaction commits, this layer is added to the global state.
-Background processes merge these layers.
-It is not until the next persist (e.g. once per minute) that the in memory layers are merged and written to the btees in the database file.

-### ixbuf

-In memory index layers are ixbuf's - simple list of lists.
-A bit like a btree but only two levels - a root and leaves.
-The size of the leaves is adaptive.
-The more entries in the ixbuf, the larger the leaves are allowed to grow before splitting.
-The policy is designed so that the root node ends up a similar size to the leaves.

-A transaction that modifies an index creates a mutable ixbuf layer for it.
-Mutable ixbuf's are thread contained.
-Once a transaction commits the ixbuf becomes read-only so it can be safely used by multiple threads.

-Many transactions are small, which means many ixbuf's are small.
-Transactions are limited in terms of the number of updates they can do (currently 10,000).
-This means the maximum ixbuf size created by a transaction is 10,000 entries or roughly 100 leaf nodes.
-Merging of ixbuf's from multiple transactions can result in larger ixbuf's.

-ixbuf's are merged by a background process.
-This merging takes advantage of the ixbuf's being immutable and may reuse nodes in the result.

 ## Metadata